Rizky28eka/melodify-music-platform/README.md

-## melodify-music-platform
+# melodify-music-platform

 ## Project Overview
 Melodify is a modern, feature-rich music streaming application built with Flutter, offering an elegant and intuitive user interface for music enthusiasts.
 The app combines beautiful design with powerful functionality to deliver an exceptional music listening experience.
+Its primary purpose is to provide a functional and visually appealing music playback experience on mobile devices (iOS and Android), allowing users to browse their music library, play songs, view artist and album details, and manage playlists.

 ## Problem Statement
 In today's digital age, music streaming apps often compromise either on user experience or functionality.
 Many apps either have cluttered interfaces or lack essential features that music lovers expect.
 Melodify addresses this gap by providing a seamless, feature-complete music streaming solution with a focus on user experience.